Click letter: Transcribing voicing, nasalization and the velar–uvular distinction

+In the older literature, voicing is commonly marked by a wavy diacritic under the click letter, thus: ʘ᪶ ǀ᪶ ǃ᪶ ǁ᪶ ǂ᪶.

 Historical orthographies

 Written languages with clicks generally use an alphabet either based on the Lepsius alphabet, with multigraphs based on the pipe letters for clicks, or on the Zulu alphabet, with multigraphs based on c q x for clicks.
 In the latter case, there have been several conventions for the palatal clicks.
 Some languages have had more than one orthography over the years.
-For example, Khoekhoe has had at least the following, using palatal clicks as an example:
+For example, Khoekhoe has had at least the following, using dental clicks as an example:

 Historical roman orthographies have been based on the following sets of letters:

 There are two principal conventions for writing the manners of articulation (the 'effluxes'), which are used with both the Lepsius and Zulu orthographies.
 One uses g for voicing and x for affricate clicks; the other uses d for voicing and g for affricate clicks.
 Both use n for nasal clicks, but these letters may come either before or after the base letter.
 For simplicity, these will be illustrated across various orthographies using the lateral clicks only.